Diksha Dagar: Professional career

 Dagar turned professional in early 2019.
 In March 2019, she emerged as winner of the 2019 Investec South African Women's Open, a tournament on the 2019 Ladies European Tour.
 This was her first win as a professional, becoming India's youngest woman to clinch a Ladies European Tour title at the age of 18.
 She defeated South Africa's three-time champion, Lee-Anne Pace, by one shot.
 She became the first Indian to clinch the South African Women's Open title and second Indian female overall to claim the Ladies European Tour Title.
 In November 2020, she competed at the 2020 Dubai Omega Moonlight Classic tournament.
 During the 2020 Ladies Scottish Open, she along with two fellow Indian golfers Aditi Ashok and Tvesa Malik became the first trio of golfers from India to take part in a single event at the Ladies European Tour.

 Diksha won the Aramco Team Series – London as part of the 2021 Ladies European Tour and became only the second Indian female golfer after Aditi Ashok to win Ladies European Tour more than once.
 She represented India at the 2020 Summer Olympics which also marked her maiden appearance at the Olympics.
 Prior to earning an invitation to take part in the Olympics, she was supposed to participate at the ISPS Handa World Invitational Tournament in the Northern Ireland which started on 29 July 2021.
 She became one of the fewest deaf people to have competed at the Olympics and she was also the first Indian deaf sportsperson to have represented India at the Olympics.

-She qualified to compete at the 2021 Summer Deaflympics representing India which also marked her second Deaflympic appearance.
+She qualified to compete at the 2021 Summer Deaflympics (held in May 2022) representing India which also marked her second Deaflympic appearance.
 She claimed the gold medal in the women's individual event during the 2021 Summer Deaflympics after defeating USA's Ashlyn Grace in the final.
 She also went onto become the first and only golfer in Deaflympics history to secure two Deaflympic medals in golf since the introduction of sport to Deaflympics in 2017.

 Honours

-In 2020, the Indian Golf Union nominated her as a candidate for the Arjuna Award.
+She was conferred the Arjuna Award for the year 2023.
+Earlier in 2020, the Indian Golf Union nominated her as a candidate for the Arjuna Award.